This post may contain affiliate links. Please read our disclosure for more info.

 - Don’t let your front leg lose the bend!
 Try to sink deeper with each exhale and ground through both feet.

-Peaceful Warrior has the same exact form as Warrior II, except the arms are different.
+Peaceful Warrior has the same exact form as Warrior II, except the arms are different and your back is arched.
+It is a great chest opener and challenge for your legs.

 Warrior III is a great pose to challenge both strength and balance at the same time.